He’s got gluten-free jelly beans for Tommy,

 P.S.
 No, bunnies don’t poop jelly beans out.
 That's an urban legend.

-It’s important to note that only a few jelly bean brands are labeled “gluten-free”.
+The products listed below are marked with a gluten-free symbol or wording on the package or the manufacturer has listed the product as gluten-free on their website.
 For a food to be labeled gluten-free, it must pass the U.S. Food and Drug Administration’s guidelines.
 As with any other candy, food, or personal care product, the safest choice is certified gluten-free.

 Brach’s Black Jelly Beans